caseyryan/reflect_buddy/README.md

 ## Validators

 There is also often a need to validate values before assigning them.
 You can use `JsonValueValidator` descendants for this purpose.
 This is the abstract class with only one method called `validate`.
 The method is called internally by **Reflect Buddy** and it accepts two arguments: the actual value that is about to be assigned to a field and the name of the field (for logging purposes).
-You can extend `JsonValueValidator` class and write your own logic of a value validation for any fields ypu want.
+You can extend `JsonValueValidator` class and write your own logic of a value validation for any fields you want.
 If the value is invalid, just throw an exception.

-You can see an example of such an implementation in `JsonNumValidator`
+Here's an example of the `JsonNumValidator` descendant

 ```dart
 class JsonNumValidator extends JsonValueValidator {